pnnl/ruleset-checking-tool/docs/ruleset_functions/is_zone_a_vestibule.md

 # is_zone_a_vestibule
-**Schema Version:** 0.0.22
+**Schema Version:** 0.0.23

 **Description:** following the guidelines in ASHRAE that a vestibule is defined as a sapce with at least one exterior door and with a surface area of no more than the greater of 50ft2 or 2% of the total area of the floor.
-There is no 100% check for a vestibule, so a space that meets these requirements and also has only 6 surfaces (floor, ceiling and 4 walls) will return "LIKELY" - one that meets the official requirements but has more surfaces will return "POSSIBLY"
+There is no 100% check for a vestibule, so a space that meets these requirements and also has only 6 surfaces (floor, ceiling and 4 walls) will return "MAYBE"

+We will also check that the lighting space type is in agreement with the space use as a vestibule.
+If there is no lighting space type or one of the following lighting space types AND the zone meets the other checks then we return MAYBE:
+	- CORRIDOR_FACILITY_FOR_THE_VISUALLY_IMPAIRED
+	- CORRIDOR_HOSPITAL
+	- CORRIDOR_ALL_OTHERS
+	- LOBBY_FACILITY_FOR_THE_VISUALLY_IMPAIRED
+	- LOBBY_HOTEL
+	- LOBBY_MOTION_PICTURE_THEATER
+	- LOBBY_PERFORMING_ARTS_THEATER
+	- LOBBY_ALL_OTHERS
+	- STAIRWELL

 **Inputs:**
 - **zone**: the zone to be tested
 - **RMR**: the building

 **Returns:**
-- **vestibule_check**: An ENUM with either NO or LIKELY OR MAYBE
+- **vestibule_check**: An ENUM with either NO or MAYBE

 **Function Call:** None

+## setup for all function calls:
+- make a list of the allowable space types: `allowable_space_lighting_types = [CORRIDOR_FACILITY_FOR_THE_VISUALLY_IMPAIRED, CORRIDOR_HOSPITAL, CORRIDOR_ALL_OTHERS, LOBBY_FACILITY_FOR_THE_VISUALLY_IMPAIRED, LOBBY_HOTEL, LOBBY_MOTION_PICTURE_THEATER, LOBBY_PERFORMING_ARTS_THEATER, LOBBY_ALL_OTHERS, STAIRWELL]

 ## Logic:
+- check if the zone spaces have either no lighting space type, or a lighting space type on the allowable_space_lighting_types list.
+Start by looping through the spaces in the zone: `for space in zone.spaces:`
+	- check if the space lighting type is NOT either Null or one of the allowable types in the list: `if not(space.lighting_space_type == Null  space.lighting_space_type in allowable_space_lighting_types):`
+		- this is not an eligible space type, the function can return NO right away: `return NO`

+- if the function makes it this far, the zone contained only vestibule-compatible spaces and we continue with the rest of the vestibule check below

 - make a list of the surface adjacencies that would qualify a space as exterior: `surface_adjacencies = [SurfaceAdjacentToOptions.EXTERIOR]
 - set result to NO: `vestibule_check = NO`